extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/set_intf_admin_state.rst

 set_intf_admin_state
 ~~~~~~~~~~~~~~~~~~~~

 **Description**: Enable or disable a single physical port, port-channel, loopback or VE interface on a device.
-Optionally set the interface description.
+Optionally set the interface description, For MLX port-channel admin state changes means it changes member port's admin state

 .. table::